 - 1/2 cup red wine

-- The moment the meat has browned, add the spices, garlic and chiles.
+- The moment the meat has browned, add it all back into the pan along with the spices, garlic and chiles.
 Stir-fry another 30 seconds or so, then add the tomatoes and the wine.
 Toss to combine and let this cook for a minute or two.
 Serve at once with bread or injera.